tianysun/tianysun.github.io/misc.md

 ![Crepe](/assets/img/teachiii.jpg){: width="50%"}
 ![Crepe](/assets/img/15561605411207_.pic.jpg){: width="50%"}

 In the second year of high school, I won the second place in 1km running race.
 I was excited and took a picture with my firends who won on others.
 Running makes me relaxed and recharged.
 I could keep going while facing difficulties.
-I like swimming, biking, and working out too~
+I like swimming, cycling, and working out too.